achilleas-k/python-talks/slides/slides.md

 Python will in fact RUN the script, which in this case consists of TWO function definitions and a single print statement.

 The reason we only get one print statement and not four is that when a def is found (a function definition), the BODY of the function is NOT executed.
 A def block defines a function and makes the name available so that the BODY can be executed when its CALLED.

 ---

+Kind of like running but not really: what happens when importing twice? (importing same module in multiple scripts or interdependent modules)

+Don't use it to run the script

+---